Geize/Geize-Processing-16S/README.md

 Open the file `qiime2_OhNO.err`.
 Try to find a message indicating error.
 Hope, you won't find anything. 😅

 The `qiime tools validate` command was added after some critical steps.
 Open the `qiime2_GreatJOb.out` file, and check if there are similar message to this `"Result importing.qza appears to be valid at level=max."` after each step.
-If so, great job.
+If so, great job!

 <br/>